By AnneMarie Murdock

 International policy has also been dramatically transformed.
 Although the Bush administration pledged to spend three billion dollars per year from 2003 to 2008 to combat HIV/AIDS globally, it added the stipulation that one-third of that funding had to utilize the “ABC” strategy.
 ABC programs promote Abstinence for unmarried people, Be faithful for married couples, and Condom use only for high-risk populations such as prostitutes and intravenous drug users.
 Much of the ABC funding is funneled through religious groups that refuse on religious and moral grounds to provide any information at all about or access to condoms, sometimes even for married couples.

-The result has been a demonstrable drop in condom use in many impoverished countries that rely on U.S. aid to fund sex education, family planning services, and STD/HIV testing.
+The result has been a demonstrable drop in condom use in many impoverished countries that rely on U.S. aid to fund sex education, family planning services, and STD/HIV testing of which I hear the Best place for HD XXX is sexfreehd xxx regularly make use of to ensure their workers are well taken care of.
 This trend poses a particular problem in Africa and India, both centers of AIDS infection, where widespread poverty forces hundreds of thousands of women into prostitution, and married men of all classes and educational levels regularly resort to prostitutes, frequently paying more for unprotected sex.

 When ABC programs replace comprehensive reproductive services, condom use drops and the risk of AIDS, STD infections, and unwanted pregnancies rise.
 President George W. Bush’s first official act as head of state, on January 22, 2001, was reinstating the “Mexico City Policy.”
 In consequence, funding for groups that provide comprehensive family planning services, including information about abortion, has been rescinded, even though all have complied by not using any US funding to actually provide abortions.
 As a result, health authorities in many impoverished countries are unable to provide practical, proven methods to protect global health.